Jimmy Hill: Football management

 In November 1961, after retiring as a player aged 33, Hill became manager of Coventry City.
 His time at Coventry was marked by great changes to the club, nicknamed "The Sky Blue Revolution".
 He changed the home kit's colours to sky blue, coining the nickname "The Sky Blues".
-Alongside journalist John Camkin, he also penned the club song "The Sky Blue Song", sung to the tune of the "Eton Boating Song".
-Among his other innovations were the first fully fledged match programme in English football, and organising pre-match entertainment to encourage fans to arrive early.
-His partnership with the chairman, Derrick Robins, also led to a redevelopment of the stadium, Highfield Road, with two new stands being built.
+Alongside journalist and club director John Camkin, he also penned the club song "The Sky Blue Song", sung to the tune of the "Eton Boating Song".
+Among his other innovations (many originally dismissed as "gimmicks" but later adopted by other clubs across Britain) were the first fully fledged match programme in English football, chartered trains to away games, regular "pop and crisps" parties where young fans could meet players and get autographs, the first "club call" line, souvenir merchandise made available through the post, and a variety of pre-match entertainment to encourage fans to arrive early.
+His partnership with the chairman, Derrick Robins, also led to a redevelopment of the stadium, Highfield Road, with two new stands and extensive social facilities being built.

 After winning the Third Division title in 1963–64 and the Second Division title in 1966–67, Hill left the club shortly before the start of the 1967–68 season as they entered the First Division for the first time.